thewooniverse/learning_scripts/AI_studies/practice_projects/tele_gpt/README.md

 3. Formatting of the query responses - Markdown -> completed -- completed above --
 4. Settings and configuration commands:
-    - API key provisions and entering
+    - API key provisions and entering <- completed
-    - Turning on add off
     - Getting / Setting new additional system messages (max word count)
+    - More settings;

+Complete settings then; move into Saving chat stores and RAG

 6. Saving chat history to chat stores
 7. RAG based on chat history
 8. Clearing chat history

+Overall - complete the development features above; and learn to push the bot into a VPS to get it set up and running all the time with bis.